sheumann/smbfst/README.md

 Server Configuration
 --------------------
-The following subsections give instructions for configuring Windows, macOS, or Samba servers for use with the SMB FST, as well as general requirements applicable to any SMB server.
+The following subsections give instructions for configuring Windows, macOS, Samba, Solaris, or illumos servers for use with the SMB FST, as well as general requirements applicable to any SMB server.

 ### Windows Server Configuration